-Use it to refresh your face with an aromatherapy
+- Use it to refresh your face with an aromatherapy steam facial.

-- It's said to act as a deep hair conditioner when added to fraction-ate coconut oil.
+- It acts as a deep hair conditioner when added to fraction-ate coconut oil.

 - May help to kill lice in certain spray combinations.

-In food and beverages, Ylang-ylang oil acts as a
+- In food and beverages, Ylang-Ylang oil acts as a flavor additive.

 - It can be used as a fragrance for soaps and other bath and beauty cosmetics.